tsoteen89/cochlearProject/Documents/WebHook.md

 $ git init --bare
 ```

+Up to now we have:

-- Assuming you initialized an empty Git repository in `/home/griffin/aii-hermes.git` and
+- Initialized an empty Git repository in `/home/griffin/aii-hermes.git` and
-- Assuming that you can log into aii-hermes.org with getting prompted for a password we continue.
+- You can log into aii-hermes.org without getting prompted for a password.

 ### Part 3 - Post receive hook